of Players

 As mentioned earlier, this game is steeped in iconography.
 This app does as good as could be hoped in making such a large number of small icons easily seen to the user.
 Once you understand the layout you can easily check all of the pertinent information you could want.
 Depending on your screen size you may find yourself zooming in much more often than others, but that it’s even an option to not need to zoom in is an impressive feat.

 Multiplayer can be played two separate modes: Custom and Quick Play.
 A complete aside that isn’t the fault of Race for the Galaxy or Temple Gate Games, but I wish developers would standardize on what “Quick Play” means.
 In this case, it means opening up a game to be joined by anybody who chooses to.
 Custom means a game where you invite specific friends (via a “Friend Code”) to play your game, you can invite cross platform friends.
 Other than the people playing, the options are the same.
-You can choose which expansions to use and which features of those expansions to use.
-All games are asynchronous and I’ve had games sit idle for days without timing out, so I’m not sure there is a timeout at all.
+You can choose which expansions to use, which features of those expansions to use, and the timeout length.
+Games can have a 30 minute, one week, or four week timeout.
+30 minutes acts as a real-time game while the other two provide longer asynchronous options.

 The single player mode consists only of basic games versus AI.
 The AI comes in three levels: Easy, Medium, and Hard.
 The Easy AI is extremely easy.
 I was winning games when I had very little clue what I was doing.
 Medium requires a strategy to win, and often, especially when playing against more than one AI, I will still lose to a Medium Bot.
 The Hard AI was trained on a neural network, which is promising for it maintaining its difficulty even against advanced players.
 For more details on that, check out this site which started as a pet project and turned into a great experiment in board game AI.
 I’m not a good barometer for this as a relatively inexperienced player, but I can vouch for the difficulty of Hard Bot for a newbie.
 I actually managed to snare my first win versus Hard Bot right before I finished this review (see the screenshot for proof!).
 It came down to a tiebreaker, but I’ll take it.
 I’m still learning the strategies, but it is great to know there is a challenging AI option waiting as my game knowledge improves.